d13g000/CIS5002-Assignment/README.md

 2. Combined FASTA file is aligned using Clutal Omega and MAFFT as saved in seperate files where:
    Gaps (-) are inserted into the sequence where residues cannot be aligned Residues from the sequence of each species are aligned below one another with:
-      * indicating a fully conserved position (exact match across all sequences)\n : indicating a conserved position (similar but not identical residues across sequences)\n . indicating a weakly conserved position (residues are somewhat similar but not highly conserved)
+      * indicating a fully conserved position (exact match across all sequences) : indicating a conserved position (similar but not identical residues across sequences) . indicating a weakly conserved position (residues are somewhat similar but not highly conserved)
 3. Alignment summary is generated including alignment score (%age sequence similarity) for each tool